 Phuket Smart Bus

 The Phuket Smart Bus is revolutionizing the way tourists and islanders get around Phuket.
-With eleven stops staring at Phuket Airport and finishing at Rawai Beach, it’ll only cost you 50 baht to 170 baht depending on your stop.
+With eleven stops staring at Phuket Airport and finishing at Rawai Beach, it’ll only cost you 100 baht per trip.

 But the Smart Bus also has a few other perks, as tourists no longer have to deal with over-priced taxis and tuk-tuks around Phuket.